 We have analyzed the data during the two-month period from June 24, 2012 to August 31, 2012.
 The summer of 2012 is a remarkable period because of the Games of the XXX Olympiad that was held from July 27 to August 12, 2012 in London.
 The dynamic network is a sequence of $T=69$ daily observations.
 Each observation is a graph with $n=595$ vertices corresponding to the bike rental stations.
 We say that two vertices are connected if the minimal trip duration between the corresponding stations is not less than 3 minutes and the number of trips is greater than a predefined threshold.
 For each day, the threshold on the number of trips is equal to the 0.9975-level empirical quantile of the distribution of the total number of trips between every couple of stations excluding disconnected stations (zero trips during the day).
 The obtained network has the average sparsity $\bar\kappa_n=43.2319$ (over $T=69$ observations).
 The corresponding value of $\rho_n=\kappa_n/n=0.0727\asymp n^{-0.4}$.

-In Fig.~\ref{fig:cusumwholeperiod} we present the graph of the matrix CUSUM statistic calculated over the whole period from June 24, 2012 to August 31, 2012.
+Fig.~\ref{fig:cusumolympicsperiod} on the left shows the graph of the matrix CUSUM statistic calculated over the whole period from June 24, 2012 to August 31, 2012.
 We can see that the maximum of the statistic is attained at the position corresponding to July 22, 2012.
 This date corresponds to the day of the arrival of the Olympic Torch to London.\footnote{The details about the traffic perturbation in London on July 22, 2012 can be found at the TfL website: \url{https://tfl.gov.uk/info-for/media/press-releases/2012/july/olympic-torch-relay-has-arrived-in-london--plan-your-travel-and-get-ahead-of-the-games-tomorrow--sunday-22-july-2012}.}.
 Our test detects this change-point at the significance level $\alpha=0.05$ and our estimator correctly estimates it.
 The value of the test statistic is 53.3311, the corresponding threshold is equal to 40.5244.

 We see several peaks on the graph of the matrix CUSUM statistics which may imply that actually this data exhibits several change points.
 One of them corresponds to the end of the Olympics on August 12, 2012.
 It is possible to combine our test with the segmentation methods for multiple change-point localization (see, for example, SMUCE \citep{fms14}, WBS \citep{Fryzlewicz:2014} or the method proposed recently in \citep{verzelen2020optimal}).